niro1987/python-sapcommissions/README.rst

 --------

 This project mimics the usage of the SAP Commissions REST API.
-Visit `https://{TENANT}.callidusondemand.com/APIDocument` to read the full specification, replacing `TENANT` with your tenant-id.
+Visit :code:`https://{TENANT}.callidusondemand.com/APIDocument` to read the full specification, replacing :code:`TENANT` with your tenant-id.

 Legal Disclamer